Welcome to today's edition of the Rush 24-7 podcast.

 And yet everybody thinks he's out there doing what he's doing to try to help the Democrats.

-ChICOMs have cut their holdings of treasury notes and bonds by the most ever, raising speculation, a plunge in U.S. yields that sent two-year rates to a record low has made government securities uh securities unattractive.
+Raising speculation, a plunge in U.S. yields that sent two-year rates to a record low has made government securities unattractive.

-The ChICOM's holding of long-term T bills fell by 21 billion dollars in June, down to 839 billion.
+The Chikom's holding of long-term T-bills fell by $21 billion in June, down to $839 billion.

 They're cutting back after scrapping its currency peg in June, giving it less reason to buy dollars and invest them in treasuries.

-Is anybody asking us why is the JICOMs are the ones buying?
+Is anybody asking us, why is it the ChICOMs are the ones buying?

 Do they have any debt?